HackYourFuture/HTML-CSS/hand-in-homework-guide.md

 2. [Trello](https://trello.com/b/U1gK8Q1c/feedback-assignments).

-After you've uploaded your files you'll copy the link to the homework folder in GitHub and paste it in a card on Trello.
+After you've uploaded your files you'll copy the link to the homework folder in GitHub and paste it in a card on Trello in the board "Feedback Assignments" (in the correct week).

 In the following guides you'll learn how to do this step-by-step.